Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Abstract

 \section{Abstract}

 Facial expression recognition (FER) in videos requires model personalization to capture the considerable variations across subjects.
 Vision-language models (VLMs) offer strong transfer to downstream tasks through image-text alignment, but their performance can still degrade under inter-subject distribution shifts.
 Personalizing models using test-time adaptation (TTA) methods can mitigate this challenge.
 However, most state-of-the-art TTA methods rely on unsupervised parameter optimization, introducing computational overhead that is impractical in many real-world applications.
 This paper introduces TTA through Cache Personalization (\ours), a cache-based TTA method that enables cost-effective (gradient-free) personalization of VLMs for video FER.
-Prior cache-based TTA methods rely solely on dynamic memories that store test samples, which can accumulate errors and drift due to noisy pseudo-labels. \ours leverages three coordinated caches -- a personalized source cache that stores source-domain prototypes, a positive target cache that accumulates reliable subject-specific samples, and a negative target cache that stores low-confidence cases as negative samples to reduce the impact of noisy pseudo-labels.
-Cache updates and replacement are controlled by a tri-gate mechanism based on temporal stability, confidence, and consistency with the personalized cache.
-Finally, \ours refines predictions through fusion of embeddings, yielding refined representations that support temporally stable video-level predictions.
-Our experiments\footnote{ Our code is publicly available at: \href{https://github.com/MasoumehSharafi/TTA-CaP}{github.com/MasoumehSharafi/TTA-CaP}.} on three challenging video FER datasets — \biovid, \stressid, and \bah — indicate that \ours can outperform state-of-the-art TTA methods under subject-specific and environmental shifts, while maintaining low computational and memory overhead for real-world deployment.
+Prior cache-based TTA methods rely solely on dynamic memories that store test samples, which can accumulate errors and drift due to noisy pseudo-labels.
+To address this limitation, \ours introduces three complementary caches -- a personalized static cache constructed through feature-statistics matching, a positive target cache that accumulates reliable subject-specific samples, and a negative target cache that stores low-confidence cases as negative samples.
+To prevent target-cache corruption, a tri-gate mechanism controls cache updates based on temporal stability, confidence, and consistency with the personalized static cache.
+Together, the caches provide complementary, subject-matched positive and negative evidence for robust online personalization.
+Finally, \ours refines predictions by fusing embeddings, yielding representations that support temporally stable video-level predictions.
+Our experiments\footnote{Our code is publicly available at: \href{https://github.com/MasoumehSharafi/TTA-CaP}{github.com/MasoumehSharafi/TTA-CaP}.} on three challenging video FER datasets — \biovid, \stressid, and \bah — indicate that \ours can outperform state-of-the-art TTA methods under subject-specific and environmental shifts, while maintaining low computational and memory overhead for real-world deployment.